The online course schedule utilizes various codes to provide course information. The below provides information to assist you.

 - GEN ED: General Education Course - Approved course meeting the old or new (Fall 2020+) General Education requirements.

-- FYS: First year seminar course - Small class with unique topic for first-year students.
+- FYS: First-year Seminar Course - Small class with unique topic for first-year students.

-- SI: Supplemental Instruction - Course involving weekly review sessions led by a student who has previously succeeded
+- SI: Supplemental Instruction - Course involving weekly review sessions led by a student who has previously succeeded in the course.

 Meaning of Course Numbers